ForceManager/bannery/README.md

 # Bannery

-> Simple embeddable component for displaying a banner
-> You can use it as a Cookie advice or maybe to announce an event.
+> Simple embeddable component for displaying a banner, you can use it as a Cookie advice or maybe to announce an event.

 ## ⭐️ Features